FlaxEngine/FlaxDocs/manual/scripting/tutorials/custom-actor.md

 ### 1. Create script

-Actors are scene objects just like Scripts and can receive scene graph events such as *OnBeginPlay*, *OnEndPlay*, etc. (remember to always call base method for overriden actor events).
+Actors are scene objects just like Scripts and can receive scene graph events such as *OnBeginPlay*, *OnEndPlay*, etc. (remember to always call base method for overridden actor events).
 In this example we simply use some dummy variables with logging to indicate that actor works.

 # [C#](#tab/code-csharp)
 ```cs